 A Solid Plan

-Construction loans are unique because the bank needs to approve your construction plans.
-If you’re buying from a builder that regularly works with a particular lender, approvals might be streamlined.
-However, more "custom" projects can be challenging.
+Construction loans are unique because the bank must approve your construction plans.
+If you’re buying from a builder that regularly works with a particular lender, approvals might be easier.
+However, "custom" projects can be challenging.

-Having a plan is great, and having flexibility is even better.
-Construction projects are notorious for delays and surprises, so be sure to leave some wiggle room.
-Don’t plan to spend everything the bank is willing to give you, and don’t plan on moving out of your existing home the day after "projected" completion.
+Having a plan is excellent, and having flexibility is even better.
+Construction projects are notorious for delays and surprises, so be sure to leave some wiggle room in your budget as well as your timeline.